Nazareth College Symphony Orchestra Director

 Syracuse University, BM

-Mrs. Strelau has been the recipient of the Rochester Philharmonic Orchestra Musicians Award for Outstanding Music Educator in String Education, Hochstein Music School Faculty Service Award and the Richard H. Snook Memorial Award from the Monroe County School Music Association.
+Over the years Mrs. Strelau has been the recipient of the Rochester Philharmonic Orchestra Musicians Award for Outstanding Music Educator in String Education, Hochstein Music School Faculty Service Award and Richard Snook Memorial Award from the Monroe County School Music Association.